Kayli/logspub/dev-distributed.md

   - but you may want to build the boundaries the way you want the company to be organized
     - because the way it is organized now may be not optimal

+- container orchestrator
+  - definition: automated configuration, coordination, and management of containers and supporting infrastructure

 ## general design recommendations